-- 1.1 The Essex Police, Fire and Crime Commissioner Fire and Rescue Authority ("the Commissioner") has a statutory duty to publish documents and information as set out in the Elected Local Policing Bodies (Specified Information) Order 2011, the Elected Local Policing Bodies (Specified Information) (Amendment) Order 2012 and the Elected Local Policing Bodies (Specified Information) (Amendment) Order 2013. - 1.2 A full copy of the order can be found here: Elected Local Policing Bodies (Specified Information) Order 2011. - 1.3 A summary of the information which is required to be published and the timeline for that publication is included below.
+- 1.1 The Essex Police, Fire and Crime Commissioner Fire and Rescue Authority ("the Commissioner") has a statutory duty to publish documents and information as set out in the Elected Local Policing Bodies (Specified Information) Order 2011, the Elected Local Policing Bodies (Specified Information) (Amendment) Order 2012, the Elected Local Policing Bodies (Specified Information) (Amendment) Order 2013 and the Elected Local Policing Bodies (Specified Information) (Amendment) Order 2021. - 1.2 A summary of the information relating to the fire and rescue service which is required to be published and the timeline for that publication is included below.